ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 # Hybrid web app: adding AJAX to Horizon Starter

-TODO: Remove AJax, Leave scripts.

-TODO: Do a sample endpoint.
-POST some shit with AJAX, return whatever, JQUERy into scrreen.

 ## Introduction

-*Can take from old descriotion of exercise for here*
+*Can take from old description of exercise for here*

 1. Ajax lets connect without page refresh